 Other Topics of Interest

 In a Sunday night interview on CNN about Zelensky’s impending visit, Congressman Jake Auchincloss (D-MA), a former Marine and member of the House subcommittee on national security, was asked whether Washington backed the dissolution of these restrictions.
 He responded, “Stridently and vocally.
-We need to unleash Ukraine in order to win this war.”
+We need to unleash Ukraine to win this war.”

 Advertisement